 Water Taxis from CruisePort to Faneuil Hall

-The fastest way to go from the Black Falcon Cruise Terminal to Faneuil Hall Marketplace is by water taxi.
+The fastest way to go from Boston's Cruise Terminal to Faneuil Hall Marketplace is by water taxi.
 You'll board the boat at the Terminal, and total transit time will be 10 minutes or less.

 Keep your camera handy, as you'll get excellent views of the Boston skyline and fascinating glimpses of the waterfront.